Roy Cohn: Early life and education

-Cohn had an unhappy childhood and was taunted by his mother for, in her view, being physically unattractive and mild mannered.
-Regardless, Cohn and his mother were very close, and Cohn lived with her until her death.
+Cohn and his mother were close; they lived together until her death in 1967 and she was constantly attentive to his grades, appearance and relationships.
 When Cohn's father insisted that his son be sent to a summer camp, his mother rented a house near the camp and her presence cast a pall over his experience.
-In personal interactions, Cohn showed tenderness which was absent from his public persona, but exhibited deeply ingrained vanity and insecurity.
+In personal interactions, Cohn showed tenderness which was absent from his public persona, but he was vain and deeply insecure.

-Cohn's maternal grandfather, Joseph S. Marcus, founded the Bank of United States in 1913.
-The bank failed in 1931 during the Great Depression, and its then-president, Bernie Marcus, Cohn's uncle, was convicted of fraud.
+Cohn's maternal grandfather Joseph S. Marcus founded the Bank of United States in 1913.
+The bank failed in 1931 during the Great Depression, and its then-president Bernie Marcus, Cohn's uncle, was convicted of fraud.
 Bernie Marcus was imprisoned at Sing Sing, and the young Cohn frequently visited him there.

-After attending Horace Mann School and the Fieldston School and completing studies at Columbia College in 1946, Cohn graduated from Columbia Law School at the age of 20.
+After attending Fieldston School and the Horace Mann School and completing studies at Columbia University in 1946, Cohn graduated from Columbia Law School at the age of 20.

 Early career

-After his graduation from law school, Cohn worked as a clerk for the U.S. Attorney for the Southern District of New York for two years.
-In May 1948, at age 21, he was old enough to be admitted to the state bar.
+After graduating from law school, Cohn worked as a clerk for the U.S. Attorney for the Southern District of New York for two years.
+In May 1948, at age 21, he was old enough to be admitted to the New York bar.
 He became an assistant U.S. attorney later that month.

-In 1948, Cohn also became a board member of the American Jewish League Against Communism.
+That same year, Cohn also became a board member of the American Jewish League Against Communism.

-As an Assistant US Attorney, Cohn helped to secure convictions in a number of well-publicized trials of accused Soviet operatives.
-One of the first began in December 1950 with the prosecution of William Remington, a former Commerce Department employee and member of the War Production Board who had been accused of espionage by KGB defector Elizabeth Bentley.
-Although an indictment for espionage could not be secured, Remington had denied his longtime membership in the Communist Party USA on two separate occasions and was convicted of perjury in two separate trials.
+As an Assistant U.S. Attorney, Cohn helped to secure convictions in a number of well-publicized trials of accused Soviet moles.
+One of the first began in December 1950 with the prosecution of William Remington, a former Commerce Department employee and member of the War Production Board who had been charged with espionage following the defection of former KGB handler Elizabeth Bentley.
+Although an indictment for espionage could not be secured, Remington had denied his long-time membership in the Communist Party USA under oath on two separate occasions and was later convicted of perjury in two separate trials.

-While working in Saypol's office for the Southern District of New York, Cohn aided in the prosecution of 11 members of the American Communist Party for advocating for the violent overthrow of the US government, under the Smith Act.
+While working in Irving H. Saypol's office for the Southern District of New York, Cohn assisted with the prosecutor's case against 11 senior members of the American Communist Party for advocating for the violent overthrow of the U.S. Federal Government, under the Smith Act.

 Rosenberg trial

 Cohn played a prominent role in the 1951 espionage trial of Julius and Ethel Rosenberg.
 Cohn's direct examination of Ethel's brother, David Greenglass, produced testimony that was central to the Rosenbergs' conviction and subsequent execution.
-Greenglass testified that he had assisted the espionage activities of his brother in law by acting as a courier of classified documents that had been stolen from the Manhattan Project by Klaus Fuchs.
+Greenglass testified that he had assisted the espionage activities of his brother-in-law by acting as a courier of classified documents that had been stolen from the Manhattan Project by Klaus Fuchs.